rook/kubectl-rook-ceph/README.md

 ## Install

-> Note: This required kubectl [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) to be installed.
+> Note: This requires kubectl [krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) to be installed.

 To install the plugin, run: